Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/testnet/rewards-claiming/claim-rewards/via-ui.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Claim Rewards
+# Using WebApp

 Follow the instructions below step by step in order to claim your currently available rewards in the EigenLayer web app.
 Rewards can be claimed by a Staker or Operator.